 For most courses at least one exam is required each semester.
-Students should read the information about exams found in the Student Handbook (at the beginning of the instructional guide), the course introduction, or the lesson in the instructional guide that precedes the exam.
+Students should read the information about exams in the course introduction or the lesson that precedes the exam.

-If a student is enrolled in another school while taking college courses, the exam should be taken under the direction of that school’s registrar or testing department.
+If a student is enrolled in another university/college while taking Consortium courses, the exam should be taken under the direction of that university/college’s registrar or testing department.

-An exam cannot be sent to a supervisor who has the same address as the student unless the address is known to be that of a school, mission facility, etc.
+An exam cannot be sent to a supervisor who has the same address as the student unless the address is known to be that of an institution or facility.

 In order for an exam grade to be recorded, a signed Supervisor’s Signature Form must accompany the exam being returned.
-GU will notify the student of exam results, but no graded exam will be returned to the student or to the supervisor.
+The student will be notified of exam results, but no graded exam will be returned to the student or to the supervisor.

 All college students must present photo identification to their supervisors before taking exams unless the examiner personally knows the student being tested.